reedblaylock/VocalTract-ROI-Toolbox/Readme.md

 ## Application architecture

-VT_Gui.m generates the user interface by constructing various VT_Component objects, most of which are wrappers for the GUI Layout Toolbox classes (uix.*) and native MATLAB GUI-related functions (e.g. uimenu() ).
-The purpose of the VT_Component wrapper is to support an event-based unidirectional data-flow framework.
+vt.Gui.m generates the user interface by constructing various vt.Component objects, most of which are wrappers for the GUI Layout Toolbox classes (uix.*) and native MATLAB GUI-related functions (e.g. uimenu() ).
+The purpose of the vt.Component wrapper is to support an event-based unidirectional data-flow framework.

 Changes to the GUI (i.e. responses to user interaction) are controlled by MATLAB's native event system.
-When the user interacts with a VT_Component, that component emits an event; the event is processed by VT_Reducer, the "central hub" for most of the application logic.
-Events sent to VT_Reducer are called "Actions", denoting that the event occurred when a user performed an action.
+When the user interacts with a vt.Component, that component emits an event; the event is processed by vt.Reducer, the "central hub" for most of the application logic.
+Events sent to vt.Reducer are called "Actions", denoting that the event occurred when a user performed an action.

-When appropriate, VT_Reducer will alter the application's "state", stored in VT_State.
-State is the repository of information being currently used in the application (e.g. current frame number).
-VT_Components sometimes use the information in VT_State to shape their look (e.g. the component that shows the current frame of the video gets the frame number from the application state).
+When appropriate, vt.Reducer will alter the application's "state", stored in vt.State.
+State is the repository of information being currently used in the application (e.g. current frame number). vt.Components sometimes use the information in vt.State to shape their look (e.g. the component that shows the current frame of the video gets the frame number from the application state).
 Whenever certain properties of the state change, a MATLAB event is emitted that tells any components using those properties to re-render themselves (e.g.